Compliance Management System

 The essential processes have been defined at Messer and often certified (e.g. ISO, GMP).

 In order to comply with the Messer Code, the existing organisational structures should be resorted to.
 The individual departments, the persons responsible at the regional level, and the management bodies are directly responsible.
 This ensures the personally accountable implementation and compliance with the Messer Code for the respective area of responsibility.

-With the support of Corporate Legal, the Internal Audit carries out reviews lasting several days at regular intervals in all local companies.
+With the support of Corporate Legal and Corporate Compliance, the Internal Audit carries out reviews lasting several days at regular intervals in all local companies.
 Thus, facts (e.g. articles of associations, business rules, signature rules, trainings provided, observance of reporting, etc.) relevant for the Messer Code are subjected a closer checking.
 Besides, individual departments also carry out detailed audits (e.g. SHEQ, Medical, IT).
-Remarks and improvement proposals are recorded in a report, which is forwarded to the Management Body of the Messer Group.
-The implementation of improvement proposals is checked through followup audits within a given time frame.
+Remarks and improvement proposals are recorded in a report, which is forwarded to the Management Board of Messer SE & Co.
+KGaA.
+The implementation of improvement proposals is checked through follow-up audits within a given time frame.